 They only charge one service fee per issue.
 That means I only get charged once if numerous contractors need to be called.
 Also, I don’t get charged a service call for the same issue within thirty days, so if it isn’t fixed properly the first time, I don’t get charged again.

-Ready to Buy a Home Warranty?
+Ready to Buy a Warranty for your house?

 A home warranty isn’t the right fit for everyone.
 However, if you finished reading this and thought – yes, I need a home warranty!
 Check out Choice Home Warranty.
 Their gold plan covers just about everything that you might need, but they also offer custom options for special circumstances (septic tanks, spas, etc.).
 The peace of mind is often worth the price.